ocaml-opam/ocaml-mccs/README.md

-This repository contains a stripped-down version of the [mccs solver](http://www.i3s.unice.fr/~cpjm/misc/mccs.html), taken from snapshot 1.1, with a binding as an OCaml library, and building with `jbuilder`.
+This repository contains a stripped-down version of the [mccs solver](http://www.i3s.unice.fr/~cpjm/misc/mccs.html), taken from snapshot 1.1, with a binding as an OCaml library, and building with `dune`.
 The [GLPK](https://www.gnu.org/software/glpk/glpk.html) source it links against is also included within src/glpk, at version 4.63 (unmodified, apart from many removed modules, corresponding to the parts that we don't use).